panda3d/panda3d-docs/pipeline/model-file-formats.rst

        as 'crease angle'.
 Only has effect if assimp-gen-normals is set to true and the file does not contain normals.
 Note that you may need to clear the model-cache after changing this.
+   * - assimp-collapse-dummy-root-node
+     - ``false``
+     - If set to true, collapses the root node that Assimp creates, if it appears to be a synthetic dummy root node and contains no meshes.
+This variable is new as of Panda3D 1.10.13 and will become true by default as of Panda3D 1.11.0.

 Other Formats
 -------------